cpplibv/libv/LIBV-TODO.md

 	libv.ui.input_field: copy support
 	libv.ui.input_field: undo/redo support
-	libv.ui.input_field: input mask (this will possibly a different input_field type) libv.ui.input_field: if text does not fit, crop/layer it and only display around cursor
+	libv.ui.input_field: input mask (this will possibly a different input_field type) libv.ui.input_field: if text does not fit, crop/layer it and only display around caret libv.ui.input_field: if text does not fit, display a popup with full text on mouse hover and idle

 hotkey
 	libv.hotkey: review glfwGetKeyName and glfwSetInputMode http://www.glfw.org/docs/latest/group__keys.html